whitwort/AWSTools/README.md

 # Dependencies

-Many of the functions in this package make system calls and assume a standard Linux environment on the local machine but should work fine through a Bash on Windows distributions and *may* work on MacOS, depending on what tools are installed.
+Many of the functions in this package make system calls and assume a standard Linux environment on the local machine but should work fine through most Bash on Windows distributions and *may* work on MacOS, depending on what tools are installed.

-Finally, these tools have been developed and tested on EC2 instances running [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/), but should work with any standard Linux distribution.
+Finally, this toolset has been developed and tested on EC2 instances running [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/), but should work with any standard Linux distribution.

 # Installation & Setup